 How do I report an animal cruelty or neglect situation in Lake County?

-If you suspect that you may have witnessed an act of animal cruelty or animal neglect in Lake County, contact the humane agent at (440) 951-6122 ext.
-105. If it is after normal business hours, contact your local police department.
+If you suspect that you may have witnessed an act of animal cruelty or animal neglect in Lake County, contact the Humane Agent at (440) 951-6122 extension 105.
+If it is after normal business hours or an emergency that requires immediate assistance, contact your local police department.

 How long are animals held at Lake Humane Society before going up for adoption?

 Every animal that comes into LHS is evaluated for temperament.
-All dogs receive a temperament test, heartworm test (over 6 months), de-worming, flea treatment, initial vaccines, rabies vaccine (over 4 months), physical examination from our veterinarian, and they are all spayed or neutered and microchipped before they are available to adopt.
+All dogs receive a SAFER temperament assessment, heartworm test (over 6 months), de-worming, flea treatment, initial vaccines, rabies vaccine (over 4 months), physical examination from our veterinarian, and they are all spayed or neutered and microchipped before they are available for adoption.
 All cats receive a feline leukemia/FIV/Heartworm Combo test, de-worming, flea treatment, initial vaccines, rabies vaccine (over 4 months), physical examination from our veterinarian, and they are all spayed or neutered and microchipped before they are available for adoption.
 The process can take as little as a couple of days or as much as a couple weeks depending on the animal and when they are surrendered.

 How long are animals held at Lake Humane Society before they are euthanized?